Frederiksgade 11

 Theme

-Total renovation and redevelopment of main building and two non-listed garage buildings
+Total restoration and redevelopment of main building and two non-listed garage buildings

 Client